Şımarık

-"Şımarık" ([ʃɯmaˈɾɯk], "Spoilt"), also known as "Kiss Kiss", is a 1997 song by Turkish singer Tarkan.
+"Şımarık" ([ʃɯmaˈɾɯk], "Spoiled"), also known as "Kiss Kiss", is a 1997 song by Turkish singer Tarkan.
 It was written by Sezen Aksu, with music credited as composed by Tarkan.
 However, Tarkan later admitted in a 2006 interview that this had been done without Aksu's consent, who was the true copyright owner.
-It formed part of Tarkan's third album, Ölürüm Sana (1997). "Şımarık" was released in France in 1998 and the rest of the world in 1999, from the compilation album Tarkan, which was released in Europe.
-It has sold two million copies all across Europe.
+It formed part of Tarkan's third album, Ölürüm Sana (1997). "Şımarık" was released in France in 1998 and across the rest of the world in 1999 from the compilation album Tarkan, which was released in Europe.

 Many versions of the song were recorded in different languages, most notably the English-language cover, titled "Kiss Kiss", by Greek-American singer Stella Soleil in 2001, which was itself covered by Australian actress Holly Valance in 2002.

 The song

 As Tarkan's first major single, the song is generally considered his debut single.
 He had released three albums before this, but never released a song in single format due to the album-orientated nature of the Turkish music industry.
 The song has also appeared in soundtracks of various movies, including French film Beau travail and the American film XX/XY.
 It is generally considered Tarkan's signature song in Europe.
 Its chorus ends with two characteristic kiss sounds.